 - generate no more than $20 million in gross annual revenues on a consolidated basis (at the ultimate parent level).
 Gross annual revenues are calculated based on the tenant’s 2019 financial revenues (using the 12-month period used to calculate the tenant's financials).
 If the tenant or its ultimate owner produces consolidated statements, then the tenant would use revenues reported for the group level of companies.
 If the tenant does not produce consolidated statements, then it is the specific revenue of the tenant that applies for the $20-million gross revenue test.
 Small business tenants also include not for profit and charitable organizations.
 Ground lessors and ground lessees also appear to be eligible.
 Small business tenants who are in sub-tenancy arrangements are also eligible provided the other program requirements are satisfied.
 Assuming the property owner is required to apply for the loan (and not the sublandlord), it is not clear how this will reconcile with an application for a loan for the tenant in a sub-tenancy and whether both the tenancy and sub-tenancy under the same lease would be eligible for the loan.

-(Updated) New applicants and tenants already approved in the April, May and June application are eligible for the July and August extensions.
+New applicants and tenants already approved in the April, May and June application are eligible for the July, August and September extensions (updated).

-If a business had an average revenue decline of 70 percent or more in April, May and June 2020, they are deemed eligible for the July and August rent relief and will not have to show a revenue decline of 70 percent or more in those two additional months (updated).
+If a business had an average revenue decline of 70 percent or more in April, May and June 2020, they are deemed eligible for the July, August and September rent relief and will not have to show a revenue decline of 70 percent or more in those two additional months (updated).
 No additional documentation is required to be signed by the tenant(s) for opting into rent relief for July, August and September (updated).

 Small business tenants also include not for profit and charitable organizations.
 Ground lessors and ground lessees are also eligible.
 Small business tenants who are in sub-tenancy arrangements are also eligible; however, only property owners can apply for CECRA (and not sublandlords).